-Amos speaks to Israel on behalf of the Lord and gives the command to seek good and not evil, that they may live so the Lord will be with them.
-Secondly hate the evil, love the good, and establish judgment in the gate and maybe God will be gracious unto the remnant of Joseph (w.14-15).
+Amos speaks to Israel on behalf of the Lord, and gives the command to seek good and not evil, that they may live so the Lord will be with them.
+Secondly hate the evil, love the good, and establish judgment in the gate and maybe God will be gracious unto the remnant of Joseph (5:14-15).

 5Woe unto those that desire the Day of the Lord's judgments, that wish for times of war and confusion; as some who long for changes, hoping to rise upon the ruins of their country!
-But this should be so great a desolation, that, nobody could gain by it.
-The Day of the Lord will be a dark, dismal, gloomy day to all impenitent sinners.
+But this would be a great desolation, that, nobody could gain by it.
+The Day of the Lord will be a dark, dismal, gloomy day to all unrepentant sinners.
 When God makes a day dark, all the world cannot make it light.
 Those who are not reformed by the judgments of God, will be pursued by them; if they escape one, another stands ready to seize them.
-A pretense of piety is double iniquity, and so it will be found.
+A pretense of piety is double iniquity.
 The people of Israel copied the crimes of their forefathers.
-The law of worshipping the Lord our God, is, Him only we must serve (w.18-27).
+The law of worshipping the Lord our God is Him only that we must serve.
+Israel could not get around it, and would be exiled; held in captivity beyond Damascus (5:18-27).